- Our Program

 - Learn About Us

 - Clinical Resources

 - Family Program

 - Parent Portal

-Having grown up in beautiful central New York, Bryan has only recently begun to refer to the mountains of Utah as his home.
-As passionate as he is about his students, above everything else Bryan enjoys the company of his own family and close friends.
-Personal interests include running and biking, culture, music, books, travel, and tinkering with his very old house.
+Having grown up in beautiful Upstate New York, Bryan now calls the mountains of Utah home.
+As passionate as he is about our students and their families, above everything else Bryan enjoys his time with his own family and one very feral terrier pup.
+Personal interests include travel and culture, reading, live music, mountain running, packrafting, woodworking and fabricating.